Get all the latest data for Calabarzon

 How much have property prices increased in Calabarzon over the past 12 months?

-Property prices in Calabarzon increased by an estimated 3% to 5% over the past 12 months, which represents a noticeable slowdown compared to the stronger gains seen in previous years.
+Residential property prices in Calabarzon increased by about 3% to 5% over the past 12 months, with the best-located homes rising faster than ordinary resale properties.

 Which neighborhoods have the fastest rising property prices in Calabarzon as of 2026?